corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 * Stop the current service to prevent new information being persisted to the old database.
 * Use the 0.3 utility `.jar` to migrate the data from the old database to the new database.
-* Swap out the old `.jar` for the new 0.3 ENM jar and updated the service configuration to point to the new database.
+* Swap out the old `.jar` for the new 0.3 CENM jar and updated the service configuration to point to the new database.
 * Restart the service.

 For example for the Doorman service: